brichards21/calendar-project/index.md

 Fridays, I actually did almost the same amount of homework on Fridays as I did on Wednesdays and Saturdays.
 I actually did the least amount of homework on Thursdays.
-The animated bar chart and table below look at homework more closely, and highlight the differences between my two schedules.
+The animated bar chart and table below look at homework more closely, and highlights the differences between my two schedules.

 ![](index_files/figure-markdown_strict/unnamed-chunk-5-1.gif)